throwaway96/webosbrew.github.io/content/pages/hacking/overlays.md

 this is feasible method, and, currently, the only one that allows removal of files.

-An example on how to do this, together with a handy indempotent "make sure this directory is overlaid/writable" helper is available here:
+An example on how to do this, together with a handy idempotent "make sure this directory is overlaid/writable" helper is available here:
 [https://gist.github.com/Informatic/d7bcdd59eac16ffbffd3a5b5c24b4195](https://gist.github.com/Informatic/d7bcdd59eac16ffbffd3a5b5c24b4195)